 If quirky is not really your thing, there are killer panoramic views from the nearby grassy area (a little obscured by trees, but still…), and a long maze-like staircase to take you further down into the city.

-What you will find there on weekends that’s worth a look, are market stalls filled with books, magazines, and a few other gems – plus a flea market that stretches across a road, and contains everything from knick knacks to clothes, to Soviet memorabilia, and more.
+That's during weekdays.
+On weekends, you'll find market stalls filled with books, magazines, and a few other gems – plus a flea market that stretches across a road, and contains everything from knick knacks and clothes, to Soviet memorabilia, and more.

 Shopping probably won’t be the first thing on your mind while visiting Kiev.
-But Khreschatyk is probably Kiev’s equivalent Oxford Street, and you'll already be there if you go to Independence Square.
+But Khreschatyk is likely Kiev’s equivalent to Oxford Street, and you'll already be there if you go to Independence Square.
 So, definitely worth a peek.